 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-For those of us living on the west side, we witnessed the massive construction around Hudson Yards in Manhattan.
-If you don’t venture above 23rd Street or have meditated in India for the past two years, Hudson Yards will become the most massive private real estate development in the United States.
-Also, it is the most expensive project ever built.
-Hudson Yards covers 28 acres and has 18 million square feet of offices, retail, and residential space.
+We witnessed the massive construction around Hudson Yards in Manhattan for those on the west side.
+If you don’t venture above 23rd Street or have meditated in India for the past two years, Hudson Yards in NYC will become the most massive private real estate development in the United States.
+Also, it is the most expensive Project ever built.
+Hudson Yards cover 28 acres and have 18 million square feet of offices, retail, and residential space.
 It extends between 10th and 11th Avenues and between 30 and 34th Streets.

 Most likely, low-income housing and struggling residents will not benefit from this price surge.
-Critics say the project is for high-income consumers only.
+Critics say the projects are for high-income consumers only.
 Most restaurants built on the top floors are forcing visitors to go through high-end stores to access them.

 Will the city benefit from all of the construction and new space?
 We think so.
-Developing a once abandoned area will bring profits and create a booming new neighborhood.
-Only time will tell what it’s real consequences are.
+Developing a once abandoned area will bring profits and create a booming new neighborhood, and only time will tell its actual consequences.